 Dónal Rice, Centre for Excellence in Universal Design, NDA.
 Centre for Disability Law and Policy, NUI-Galway, Ireland (Toolkit Editor)

-Francesca Cesa Bianchi, G3ict (ITU-G3ict Policy Toolkit Editorial Coordinator)
+Francesca Cesa Bianchi, Vice President, International Relations, G3ict (ITU-G3ict Policy Toolkit Editorial Coordinator)

 EDITORIALCOMMITTEE